 Life on Life’s Terms.
 3 Years of Recovery

 Today.
 Friday.
 A day off for me.
-New Moon.
-3 years to the date marking my Sobriety Anniversary.
+New moon.
+3 years to the date marking my sobriety anniversary.

 I sit in the flexible office/yoga/art room.
 It’s the space within our home that is mine alone.

-I sit in butterfly pose on my mediation cushion.
+I sit in butterfly pose on my meditation cushion.
 I play a yogic playlist that I used to teach with and hadn’t heard in at least 4 years.
 It is familiar yet new at the same time.

 The lovely backdrop of construction noise and banging takes place outside my door and below me on the floor.

-In front of me is a pile of stuff that will be used “sometime soon”.
+In front of me is a pile of stuff that will be used “sometime soon.”
 Sometime soon started last June when our construction project began.

 My husband pops by on a quick work break to say hello on the way to the bathroom.
-He looks in my office/yoga/art room and tells me the scene is “So You”.
+He looks in my office/yoga/art room and tells me the scene is “so you.”

 Yes.
 This is me.
 Right now in this moment in time.
 Living life on life’s terms.
 Construction, piles of things, and me trying in the midst of it all to stay centered and be me.

 It was then I surrendered.
 In the hall of Yale New Haven’s Emergency Department.
-I took the first step that AA’s 12 Steps Teaches and surrendered.
+I took the first step that AA’s 12 Steps teaches and surrendered.
 I lost control.
 I had no control to start with.
 Alcohol had control over me.
 I accepted that.

 Every day when I sat down to drink the first perfectly chilled glass of chardonnay, I would turn on my soap opera.
 Commercials were still part of the app I watched it on at the time, and there was a recurring ad for a program called Aware Recovery.
 Every day I would think that I should probably call them.
 There was no time better than the moment to look into this.
 I put in a request for information on my smartphone right there in the hall in the middle of the night.

 Aware Recovery called me back the next morning while I was in court waiting to be seen.
 I remember telling the person on the phone where I was.
-I was expecting shock and disgust but what the person told me is that they’d been in my exact position and they can help.
+I was expecting shock and disgust, but what the person told me is that they’d been in my exact position and they could help.
 I cried with relief when hearing that.
 Relief for not being judged.
 Relief for knowing there is help and knowing that someone in my position was able to come back from something like this.

 The next few days and weeks were a blur.
 Aware Recovery stepped up.
-At the time I didn’t know I would need to rely on a community to help me get through recovery or who if anyone I had already known would be a part of what I didn’t even know I needed, but it works out if you surrender.
+At the time, I didn’t know I would need to rely on a community to help me get through recovery or who, if anyone I had already known, would be a part of what I didn’t even know I needed—but it works out if you surrender.
 It is done one step at a time.
 Metaphorically.
 Literally.
 Step one was to surrender.
-The moment I did that for real, really real – the rest started to fall into place.
+The moment I did that for real, really real—the rest started to fall into place.
 You have to want it and to surrender.
 It’s the easiest/hardest part.

 One still needs to work.
 The community can’t do it for you.